- Apple is the world’s most profitable company.

 Apple’s Market Cap Range: $721.5B-$984.8B

 A company’s overall stock value determines its market capitalization.
-Although Apple’s net worth is below its market cap range of $721.5 billion to $984.8 billion — it approached the $1 trillion mark in June 2018 — its share prices indicate market longevity and what is probably a safe bet for investors.
+Although Apple’s net worth is below its market cap range of $721.5 billion to $984.8 billion — it hit the $1 trillion mark in August 2018 — its share prices indicate market longevity and what is probably a safe bet for investors.

 Apple Net Worth: $492.9B